styldimitriou/MyBooks/README.md

 MyBooks
 ==
-Candidate: Stelios Dimitriou

-# Overview
-This is a simple iOS app that displays a list of books and allows users to mark their favorite books.
+This is a simple iOS app that displays a list of books and allows users to mark their favorites.
 The app utilizes the Gutendex public API to fetch book data and demonstrates asynchronous programming using SwiftUI and Combine.

-# Features
-The app should fulfill the following requirements:

-- Display a list of books on the initial screen.
-- Each book listing should show the title, author, and cover image.
-- Users can favorite as many books as they like.
-- Display a separate screen/tab that lists only the user's favorite books.
+## Purpose
+Get familiar with SwiftUI and Combine.

 # Screenshots